MakVlad2003/PhDS/README.md

-Below is a ready‑to‑drop‑in **`README.md`** for the **PhDS** repository.
-It follows GitHub’s best‑practice layout, explains what each folder contains, tells users how to reproduce the notebooks, and links out to background resources for the main statistical / ML techniques that appear in the course‑work.

----

 ## Overview

 This repository is a personal “course‑hub” that tracks my progress through the **PhDS** (Probability & Data Science) curriculum.